 Dr Ursula Hoff was an influential print curator and historian, whose long and distinguished career at the National Gallery of Victoria spanned four decades.
 Dr Hoff was also one of the Print Council of Australia’s founding members and its first President.

-Successful Applicant Notified – Friday 21st July, 2017
+Successful Applicant Notified – Week beginning Monday 30th July, 2018

 - Applicants must submit a 300-400 word proposal outlining what aspect of Australian print culture they would focus on if successful.
 The proposal and resulting essay must be original, and entirely the work of the author.
 The Ursula Hoff Essay for Imprint has been created to commission a new piece of written work based on original research, for publication in Imprint magazine.
 Proposals should not be based on an existing or previously published essay.

 - Applicants must submit ONE example of previously written work, maximum 3000 words, as support material.

 - Applicants must include a separate coversheet document with their Name / Address / Email Address / Phone Number clearly stated.

 - Submission documents should be in Word format, size 12 font.